Speak with an Emacs Lisp

 These symbol objects have several "cells", such as its current value as a variable.
 Evaluating a symbol directly will return this value; you can quote it to prevent this from happening:

-major-mode ; -> emacs-lisp-mode 'major-mode ; -> major-mode
+major-mode ; -> emacs-lisp-mode

-.
-Note that symbols in Emacs Lisp can contain many characters that would be invalid in other languages: they can be anything except whitespace and these: ( ) " , ' ` ; # | \ _ [ ]
+Emacs Lisp has no namespaces.
+Like other such languages, it is customary to prefix the name of every symbol in a package/library with the name of that package and a hypen (package-symbol).
+Thus, symbols from dired.el start with dired-, such as dired-recursive-copies.
+You'll also occasionally see prefixes like package/symbol or package:symbol.
+Note that symbols in Emacs Lisp can contain many characters that would be invalid in other languages: they can be anything except whitespace and these: ( ) " , ' ` ; # | \ _ [ ].
+A variable that is should be treated as private is usually prefixed with pacakge-name--.

-You can get the string name of a symbol using the function symbol-name
+You can get the string name of a symbol using the function symbol-name:

 (symbol-name 'emacs-lisp-mode) ; -> "emacs-lisp-mode"